anit/sc-components/src/dropdown/README.md

 - `auto-select`: (optional) Turn off calling of `on-select` method when clicked on a list item.
 Default is `true`
 - `template-url`: (optional) Use custom templates for each item in the list
 - `active-selection`: (optional) A `Function` called to determine if the `sc-dropdown-selected` class should be added.
+- `on-toggle`: (optional) A `Function` that is called when the dropdown is toggled.
+The toggled state is passed as argument.

 ## Classes available